yamasato/DISKS/README.md

 	If you want to change the maximum number of iterations, please change the parameter max_iteration (l.30 in main.cc).

-	4.2 Error: Please increase the parameter of max_number_of_ring (l.12 in main.cc).
-	There is an maximum value of the memory of the number of rings.
-If the error is outputted, please change the parameter of max_number_of_ring (l.12 in main.cc).
-	We are going to update the specification as soon as possible.

-	4.3 Error: Please increase the number of a ring at the cut edge or decrease the value of the cut edge by changing the parameter of the option -i or -C.
+	4.2 Error: Please increase the number of a ring at the cut edge or decrease the value of the cut edge by changing the parameter of the option -i or -C.
 	The optimal number of particles at i-th ring becomes negative.
 It can be avoided to change the parameter of the option -i or -C.

-	4.4 Error: The number of particles in a ring is zero.
+	4.3 Error: The number of particles in a ring is zero.
 Please change the parameter of the option -n.
 	For the slope = -2 at the cut edge, the number of a ring is given by the option -n and the parameter must be integer greater than 0.

-	4.5 Error: Please change the cut edge or the inner edge by changing the parameter of the option -C or -I.
+	4.4 Error: Please change the cut edge or the inner edge by changing the parameter of the option -C or -I.
 	The mass is non-number or negative.
 It can be avoided to change the parameter of option -C or -I.

-	4.6 Error: Fail to open 'file name'.
+	4.5 Error: Fail to open 'file name'.
 Please change the filename by the option -f.
 	The file-name is invalid.
 Please change file name.

-	4.7 Error: Invalid option 'option'.
+	4.6 Error: Invalid option 'option'.
 	You choose an invalid option.
 But it dose not effect the program.

-	4.8 Error: Invalid type of the density profile.
+	4.7 Error: Invalid type of the density profile.
 Please change the parameter of the option -d.
 	You choose an invalid type of a density profile.
 The type of density profile is 1, 2, 3, 4 or 5 (see 2.1).

-	4.9 Error: Invalid value of the inner edge.
+	4.8 Error: Invalid value of the inner edge.
 Please change the parameter of the option -I.
 	You choose an invalid value of the inner edge.
 The value must be non-negative or 0.

-	4.10 Error: Invalid value of the outer edge.
+	4.9 Error: Invalid value of the outer edge.
 Please change the parameter of the option -O.
 	You choose an invalid value of the outer edge.
 The value must be larger than 0.

-	4.11 Error: Invalid value of the cut edge.
+	4.10 Error: Invalid value of the cut edge.
 Please change the parameter of the option -C.
 	You choose an invalid value of the cut edge.
 The cut edge must be between the inner edge and the outer edge.

-	4.12 Error: Invalid number of a ring at the cut edge.
+	4.11 Error: Invalid number of a ring at the cut edge.
 Please change the parameter of the option -i.
 	You choose an invalid number of a ring at the cut edge.
 It must be integer greater than 0.